Oh boy, where do I begin with Psycho-Pass 2?

-Getting down to the story of Psycho-Pass 2, along with replicating much of the story from the first season, it is also full of a bunch of massive plot holes and inconsistencies.
+Getting down to the story of Psycho-Pass 2, along with replicating much of the story from the first season, it is also full of massive plot holes and inconsistencies.

 The backstory of the villain, Kirito Kamui (Ryohei Kimura), is so ridiculous that it requires a massive suspension of disbelief that I just could not muster, no matter how hard I tried.

-Speaking of Kamui, he is also a bland villain with unclear motivations, and an incredibly bland design you would expect to see in a background character.
+Speaking of Kamui, he is also a terrible villain with unclear motivations, and an incredibly bland design you would expect to see in a background character.

 He is not the worst character of the season though.

 No, that award goes to Mika Shimotsuki (Ayane Sakura), a detective working with Akane who is one of the most aggravating characters I have seen in an anime in a while.

 She is arrogant, hypocritical, and her actions by the end of the season make her completely unlikable in every way.

 Psycho-Pass 2 feels like it has no idea what it wants to do with its characters from the first season as well.